 - Sinking fund, a fund to account for future capital needs and expenses, including where repair or renewal of common property is required.

 The sum of these contributions is decided by the MC, and when the SP has unpaid contributions for more than 30 days, the MC can serve a written demand on the SP to recover any unpaid contribution as debt with interest.

 If the SP still does not pay up after 14 days from the date the written demand was served, the SP would be liable for an offence amounting to a fine up to S$10,000.
-The MC may recover the unpaid contribution through the Small Claims Tribunal or the courts.
+The MC may recover the unpaid contribution through the Small Claims Tribunals or the courts.

 Alternatively, the MC may register the unpaid contribution as a charge against the SP’s property.
 This means that the MC may have the power to sell the unit after:

 - A special resolution is passed by the MC;

 - A notice of intended sale is published once in approved newspapers;